marioanton/aws_s3_poc/README.md

 Requirements:

 1. python 3.8.2.
 I started using [pyenv](https://github.com/pyenv/pyenv) to avoid issues with versioning.
-2. boto3 library (pip install -r requirements.txt)
+2. minio library (pip install -r requirements.txt)
+3. docker container for minio s3 emulationgit a
+4. imagemagick for image generation

 This project is for a POC and intends to: